Armed Forces Institute of Pathology (Pakistan): 1988

-In 1988, Lt Gen Syed Azhar Ahmed left AFIP to become the Executive Director of national Institute of Health.
+In 1988, Lt Gen Syed Azhar Ahmed left AFIP to become the executive director of national Institute of Health.
 The new Commandant of AFIP was Brigadier (now Maj Gen) Manzoor Ahmad.
 Maj Gen Manzoor Ahmed has been a very active participant in the progress and development of AFIP for over thirty years.
 He had a sound background of extensive training in Histopathology from the best centre of USA.
 He had been previously posted to PNS Shifa, Karachi.
 There he was involved in teaching of the postgraduate level at newly established Jinnah Postgraduate Medical Centre.
 He had been pioneer of the research in medical sciences with the collaboration of Dr Sarwar Jehan Zuberi and Prof Naeem Aon Jaaaferi.
-He was a dedicated professional and a great trainer and teacher.
-He concentrated his efforts in making best use of the available resources raising the standards of the institute to an international level.
-He established the full-fledged departments of virology and immunology and encouraged the expansion of the unit.
-During his tenure, many hardworking officers joined the unit.

 His team included the professional stalwarts like a great Haematologist Brig Mohammad Saleem and a renowned Microbiologist, Brig Abdul Hannan.
 The trained pathologists returned from abroad.
 They were Captain (now Major General) Farooq Ahmad Khan after obtaining PhD from London, Major (now Brigadier) Waheed Uz Zaman Tariq after obtaining his DpBact (Manchester) and MRCPath (London) in Virology and Maj (now Brigadier) Sajid Mushtaq who returned with MRCPath in Histopathology from London.
 His other team members consisted of Col (now Brigadier retired) Amir Hussain, Lt Col (now Major General retired) Masood Anwar, Wing Commander Iftikhar ul Hassan Abidi and Major (now Major General) Mohammad Amin Wiqar.